kounkou/kounkou.github.io/_posts/2019-06-10-python-decorator.md

 ```

 Pretty easy right, the func will create a python closure, and just return that created closure.
-If you were looking for the all instructions executed inside the func, have a look at the dis below :smile:
+If you were looking for the all instructions executed inside the func, have a look at the dis below
 it's when calling the square function that things get executed in a symphony !

 ```python